GabMtz19/movie-api-frontend/README.md

 # Full Stack Development with Java Spring Boot, React, and MongoDB course project (freeCodeCamp)
+## Frontend

-This project was created in order to learn about full-stack development, utilizing skills and software such as Java Spring Boot, React, and MongoDB.
-The react project creates a frontend for the user to access the data the API returns from the backend on the Spring Boot project.
+This project was created to learn about full-stack development, utilizing skills and software such as Java Spring Boot, React, and MongoDB.
+The React project provides the frontend, allowing the user to access the data the API returns from the backend on the Spring Boot project.
 The data is retrieved from a database in MongoDB, allowing the API to connect to the specific connection URL through the environment variables (file that is not uploaded to this repository for safety reasons).

-Run the following command in the directory in order to start the project:
+Run the following command in the directory to start the project:

 ### `npm start`